fujitatomoya/ros_k8s/docs/Setup_Kubernetes_Cluster.md

   cilium-dbg bpf multicast subscriber list all
   ```

-  These `cilium-dbg` commands are available in the cilium-cli version 1.16.0 or later.
+  These `cilium-dbg` commands are available in the cilium version 1.16.0 or later.

 - Simplified configuration about Multicast Groups and Subscribers using Cilium CLI